Center for Art,

 We ask that visitors stay home if feeling sick, or have tested positive for COVID-19 in the past 10 days.
 Testing before joining us at CARA if feeling symptomatic is strongly recommended.
 Masks will be available for free.

 The closest wheelchair accessible subway is 14th St/8th Avenue station.
 The entry to CARA is ADA-compliant and our bookstore and galleries are barrier free throughout, with all gender, wheelchair accessible restrooms.
 CARA has wheelchairs available for guest use.
-Please request in advance via bookstore@cara-nyc.org.
+ASL interpretation is available by request.
 Service animals are welcome.

 👁️